computePods/computePods.github.io/docs/README.md

-The ComputePods Project provides the tools needed to distribute any simple [embarrassingly parallelisable](https://en.wikipedia.org/wiki/Embarrassingly_paralle>) computational task (such as, but not limited to, compilation of source code) across multiple computers.
+The ComputePods Project provides the tools needed to distribute any simple [embarrassingly parallelisable](https://en.wikipedia.org/wiki/Embarrassingly_paralle>) computational task (such as, but not limited to, compilation of "source code") across multiple computers.

 A ComputePods "pod" is an coordinated collection of [OCI](https://opencontainers.org/) containers.
 These ComputePods can be